bradlewt/dea-mosaic-builder/docs/source/index.rst

 Official documentation to setup and run the **DEA Mosaic builder**. `Github Home`_

 The `DEA Analysis Sandbox`_ is a ``Jupyter Lab`` instance maintained and served by `Digital Earth Africa`_.
 A number of click-to-run jupyter notebooks are available in the ``sandbox`` that are capable of fetching a range of ``Sentinel-1`` satellite data for a single location.
-For this purpose the sanbox's memory and storage resources are more than sufficient.
+For this purpose the sandbox's memory and storage resources are more than sufficient.

 .. image:: _static/index/id-3.png
    :align: center